How Many Lawn Signs Do I Need For My Campaign?

 *Your vote goal percentage

-When you have these numbers in mind, you can calculate your needed number of campaign signs.
-To calculate this number, multiply the number of voters by the expected turnout, then multiply that total by the vote goal percentage.
-Since political lawn signs have been shown to increase political candidate name recognition by six to ten voters per yard sign, your final calculation should be divided by six to 10.
-Divide by six when you are confident you have enough places to display your lawn signs and your district is in a compact area.
-Ten is more realistic for those within a rural district with less places to post signs directed at local traffic.
+When you have these numbers in mind, you can calculate how many lawn signs to use for campaign planning with more accuracy.
+To determine this number, multiply the total number of voters by the expected turnout, then multiply that result by your vote-goal percentage.
+Since political lawn signs have been shown to increase candidate name recognition by six to ten voters per sign, your final total should be divided by six to ten.
+Divide by six when you’re confident you have plenty of display locations, and your district is compact.
+Ten is more realistic for rural districts with fewer high-traffic areas available for sign placement.

 Example: